autonomousvision/differentiable_volumetric_rendering/README.md

 ```
 python generate.py configs/multi_view_reconstruction/birds/ours_depth_mvs_pretrained.yaml
 ```
+Our script will automatically download the model checkpoints and run the generation.
+You can find the outputs in the `out/.../pretrained` folders.

+Please note that the config files  `*_pretrained.yaml` are only for generation, not for training new models: when these configs are used for training, the model will be trained from scratch, but during inference our code will still use the pre-trained model.

+### Testing on new single images
-or for 3D model generation from single RGB images,
+For 3D model generation from single RGB images,
-* put the images in "test_images_folder"
+* put the images in `media/test_images_folder`
-* update the file "configs/demo/demo_combined.yaml" as below
+* update the file `configs/demo/demo_combined.yaml` as below
 ```
 inherit_from: configs/single_view_reconstruction/multi_view_supervision/ours_combined_pretrained.yaml
 data: